 Whitefish, MT - Hiking Trail 1st Chinese Smokejumper

-This is a special story regarding one of the descendants from the original Chinese families in Red Bluff, CA, Danny On, where you can visit a walking trail named after him located at 3808 Big Mountain Road, Whitefish, MT 59937.
+This is a special story about one of the descendants of the original Chinese families in Red Bluff, CA—Danny On.
+A walking trail named in his honor can be visited at 3808 Big Mountain Road, Whitefish, MT 59937.

 APAEA is recognizing Asian Pacific American Forest Service pioneer – Danny On, who began his career with the Forest Service in the mid-1940s; a time when the nation grappled with racial segregation and discrimination.
 Danny’s story is about a man beloved by his local community, respected as a talented Forest Service silviculturist, and sought after for his skills in photography.
 Danny was an exceptional, charismatic and passionate adventurer who immersed himself exploring the public lands that he managed.

-Tragically, Danny would die shortly after his late mother on January 21, 1979 in a skiing accident.
+Tragically, Danny died shortly after his mother, on January 21, 1979, in a skiing accident.

-In memory of Danny and by all those who he were deeply touched by him, a community of friends made it their mission to memorialize his legacy by naming a walking trail located at Whitefish Mountain Ski and Summer Resort in Whitefish, MT after him on Big Mountain.
-The “Danny On National Recreation Trail opened in 1981” and is one of Montana’s “best natural wonders”.
-He was a decorated war hero.
-He published many award winning nature photographs and he will always be remembered by Historic Chinatown as a loving son and exemplary member of our Chinese American community, professionally and personally.
+In memory of Danny, and in honor of the many lives he touched, a group of friends and community members came together to commemorate his legacy.
+They named a trail after him at the Whitefish Mountain Ski and Summer Resort in Whitefish, MT and is one of Montana’s.
+The “Danny On National Recreation Trail” officially opened in 1981 and is now considered one of Montana’s “best natural wonders”. " Danny was a decorated war hero, an award-winning nature photographer, and will always be remembered by Historic Chinatown as a loving son and an exemplary member of the Chinese American community—both professionally and personally.

-On July 3, 2021, Danny would once again be recognized with a Congressional Gold Medal of Honor for his service in WWII.
+On July 3, 2021, Danny was posthumously awarded the Congressional Gold Medal of Honor for his service in WWII.

 Previous